 In IELTS academic task 1 you will have to describe numbers.
-This lesson will help you to describe those numbers in various ways that showcase your English language skills.
+This lesson will help you to describe those numbers using percentages in various ways that showcase your English language skills.

-It is important that you know how to do this as many students who have not practiced the skill and repeat the numbers in the graph rather than interpreting it.
+It is important that you know how to do this as many students who have not practised the skill repeat the numbers in the graph rather than interpreting it.

 Remember this is an English language exam and the aim is to examine the extent of your vocabulary and your ability to use it adequately.

 Below you’ll find a chart and a description of the information on it.
 Can you see what’s wrong with the description?

 This chart shows that 25% of household income is spent on food and 22% on education.
 13% is spent on clothes and 12% is spent on transport.
 8% is spent on a mixture of household and personal items and 5% on power.
 That leaves households with just 15% to save.